princepoirier/capstone-weather/module-d.md

    }
    ```

+**Step 24: Assign newValue back to ele element** <br />
-1. Assign the `newValue` (the newly converted temperature) back to the `ele` element as both its content and `value` attribute.
+Assign the `newValue` (the newly converted temperature) back to the `ele` element as both its content and `value` attribute.
 Be sure to use `Math.round()` when assigning the content value, as temperature decimal are not a necessary part of the UI, but should remain part of the `value` attribute

    ```javascript
    let setTempToUnit = (ele, toUnit) => {
       let currValue = ele.getAttribute(`value`)